-18 Business Loan Requirements
+18 Business Loan Requirements - Disclosure of Other Debt

 The resulting number, generally speaking, should be greater than one, thereby signifying that you can, in fact, pay back any potential loan as well as cover the cost of all current debts.
 If the number is not greater than one, there is a good chance your application may not qualify.
-That doesn’t mean however that you can’t reapply once you’ve paid off some of that outstanding debt.
+That doesn’t mean, however, that you can’t reapply once you’ve paid off some of that outstanding debt.

 We’d be more than happy to review your current financials and see where you stand as far as your ability to procure new funding.
-The goal is to ensure that you’re comfortable and not taking on too much debt as you do not want company operations to suffer.
-Call today and let us see what we can do for you!
+The goal is to ensure that you’re comfortable and not taking on too much debt, as you do not want company operations to suffer.
+Call today, and let us see what we can do for you!